-- The submission of this form is mandatory whether or not you believe permits or leases3 are required for successful completion of the project.
-If no permits nor leases are required, please indicate this by checking the box at the top of the form. - Name of the agency issuing permit/lease. - Type of permit/lease required (e.g., scientific collecting permit, coastal development permit, campus Institutional Animal Care and Use Committee [IACUC], campus Institutional Review Board [IRB]) - Activity for which the permit/lease is required (e.g., collection of X species, use of fill to restore a wetland in X area). - Status of permit/lease (e.g., current [list expiration date if applicable], application pending, not yet applied for) - Estimated time from permit/lease application submission to approval (fill in n/a if permit/lease is current)
+- If permits and/or leases are required for successful completion of the project, complete and include the Permit/Lease form. - Name of the agency issuing permit/lease. - Type of permit/lease required (scientific collecting permit, coastal development permit) - Activity for which the permit/lease is required (e.g., collection of X species, use of fill to restore a wetland in X area). - Status of permit/lease (e.g., current [list expiration date if applicable], application pending, not yet applied for) - Estimated time from permit/lease application submission to approval (fill in n/a if permit/lease is current)

-3.3.4 Project Summaries (Scientific and Plain Language)
+3.3.4 Project Summary

-Provide a scientific summary of the proposed activity no more than 300 words in length.
-The Scientific Summary should provide an overview of the project, describe the intellectual merit of the proposed activity and explain its relevance to the research objectives identified in the RFP.
+• Provide a summary of the proposed activity no more than 300 words in length.
+The Project Summary should provide an overview of the project, describe the intellectual merit of the proposed activity and explain its relevance to the research objectives identified in the RFP.
 The overview should include a statement of research goals and methods to be employed.
-The Scientific Summary should be informative to
+The Project Summary should be informative to other persons working in the same or related fields, and, insofar as possible, understandable to a broad audience within the scientific domain.
+If the proposal is funded, the Project Summary will be posted on the COAST website.
+The Project Summary should be provided on its own page and is not included in the 10-page limit for the Project Description.